 The spacecraft then made it to Neptune, reaching the closest point on Aug.
 25, 1989.
 It skimmed about 3,000 miles from the top of the planet's atmosphere, and spotted five new moons as well as four rings around the planet.

-More than three decades after its launch, Voyager 2 still has a long scientific lifetime ahead of it.
-NASA expects the spacecraft will still have enough power for its instruments through 2025.
+Voyager 2 still has a long scientific lifetime ahead of it.
+NASA expects the spacecraft will still have enough power for its instruments at least through 2025.